Pupil Premium at Locks Heath Junior School

 At Locks Heath Junior School children are viewed as individuals and care is taken to ensure that staff develop a detailed and accurate understanding of each child's needs.
 Barriers to learning can include a language deficit, irregular attendance, social and emotional needs and a fixed mind-set to learning.

 How do we spend Pupil Premium funding to address these barriers?

-As a school we regularly review updates from the Sutton Trust with regards to the most effective and efficient strategies to support children in receipt of pupil premium fund.
+As a school we regularly review updates from the Sutton Trust and Education Endowment Foundation with regards to the most effective and efficient strategies to support children in receipt of pupil premium fund.
 We recognise the importance of all children receiving quality first teaching and therefore invest a sizeable proportion of our fund on continuous professional development of teachers and support staff to carry out class-based and specialist roles.
 In order to support children with overcoming social and emotional barriers to learning, we invest heavily in staff and programmes to develop children's resilience, reduce anxieties and develop self-regulation strategies.
 A lesser proportion of the spend is allocated to supporting families secure good school attendance.
 More details can be found in the Pupil Premium document below.